willdurand/Hateoas/README.md

 The `$hateoas` object is an instance of `JMS\Serializer\SerializerInterface`, coming from the Serializer library.
-Hateoas does not come with its own serializer, it simply hooks into the JMS Serializer.
+Hateoas does not come with its own serializer, it hooks into the JMS Serializer.

 By default, Hateoas uses the [Hypertext Application Language](http://stateless.co/hal_specification.html) (HAL) for JSON